 - Handshakes: Make a "V" with your thumb and forefinger.
 Then extend your right arm across your body and pump about 2 times.
 Make sure your grip isn't too hard or too weak.

 - Name tags: Wear your name tag on the right side of your front shoulder area.
-If your name tag is on a chord, make sure it's in the middle of your chest.
+If your name tag is on a cord, make sure it's in the middle of your chest.
 It should be easy for people to see your name.

 - Socializing vs. gossiping: Be friendly and polite to everyone, and volunteer to help out when you can.
 It's okay to have appropriate fun, but don't forget to communicate regularly and effectively.
 Stay away from cliques.